MojoliciousDotIO/mojolicious.io/blog/2018/12/20/mojolicious-serving-angular-web-app/index.markdown

 ![mojolicious serving angular SPA](mojo_serving_angular.png)

-###### Congratulations! we have served angular app with Mojolicious.
-Please note that the URL is the public route of mojo app `http://localhost:8080/NgDemo/`
+**Congratulations! we have served angular app with Mojolicious.
+Please note that the URL is the public route of mojo app `http://localhost:8080/NgDemo/`**

-## Growing App
+## Integrating the Apps Further
 A simple demo to show an api call to Mojolicious routes from Angular and display in Angular.
 Since, this is not an Angular blog I will not go too deep explaining Angular; there are plenty of resources in internet for that.